GuifiBaix/python-yamlns/README.md

 # namespace

-An ordered dictionary whose values can be accessed as items or attributes and has direct mapping to YAML.
+An ordered dictionary whose values can be accessed as items or attributes way like Javascript Objects but with Pythonic goodies.
+It has direct mapping to YAML.

 It also provides some goodies: